hkleen/KiBot/docs/source/configuration/outputs/Render3DOptions.rst

 -  **rotate_z** :index:`: <pair: output - render_3d - options; rotate_z>` [:ref:`number <number>`] (default: ``0``) Steps to rotate around the Z axis, positive is clockwise.
    Each step is currently 10 degrees.
 Only for KiCad 6 or newer.
 -  **show_components** :index:`: <pair: output - render_3d - options; show_components>` [:ref:`list(string) <list(string)>` | :ref:`string <string>`] (default: ``'all'``) (choices: "none", "all") (also accepts any string) List of components to draw, can be also a string for `none` or `all`.
-   Ranges like *R5-R10* are supported.
+   Ranges like *R5-R10* are supported. |br|
    Unlike the `pcbdraw` output, the default is `all`.

 -  **view** :index:`: <pair: output - render_3d - options; view>` [:ref:`string <string>`] (default: ``'top'``) (choices: "top", "bottom", "front", "rear", "right", "left", "z", "Z", "y", "Y", "x", "X") Point of view.
 -  **zoom** :index:`: <pair: output - render_3d - options; zoom>` [:ref:`number <number>`] (default: ``0``) Zoom steps.
 Use positive to enlarge, get closer, and negative to reduce.
-   Same result as using the mouse wheel in the 3D viewer.
+   Same result as using the mouse wheel in the 3D viewer. |br|
    Note that KiCad 8 starts with a zoom to fit, so you might not even need it.
 -  ``auto_crop`` :index:`: <pair: output - render_3d - options; auto_crop>` [:ref:`boolean <boolean>`] (default: ``false``) When enabled the image will be post-processed to remove the empty space around the image.
    In this mode the `background2` is changed to be the same as `background1`.